EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 We specify above that each object created from the `Person` class has a `name` and an `age`.
 Variables defined inside a class are called _instance variables_.
 Instance variables are written on the lines following the class definition `public class Person {`.
 Each variable is preceded by the keyword private.
 The keyword **private** means that the variables are "hidden" inside the object, which is known as _encapsulation_.
-The idea of encapsulation is that you make the object user friendly for other programmers by carefully thinking about which methods and variables you want to expose as **public** to other programmers, whereas the internals should be hidden away from other programmers and kept **private**.
+The idea of encapsulation is that you make the object user-friendly for other programmers by carefully thinking about which methods and variables you want to expose as **public** to other programmers, whereas the internals should be hidden away from other programmers and kept **private**.
 For example, you can use a Java `ArrayList` without knowing exactly how it works internally.
 This is by design: the public part of the `ArrayList` was designed for easy of use, where the internals are a complicated but efficient implementation for store data.
 In general, instance variables are almost always kept **private**, as providing access to them via methods provides more flexibility to change something